-OVERVIEW You will take the Edexcel IGCSE examination in at least one language.
-IGCSE exams are taken at the end of Upper Fifth as there is no coursework or controlled assessment.
-All skills are examined in three different papers including paper one, listening, paper two, reading and writing and paper three, which covers speaking.
-As you will see from the list below, there are a range of topics taught with a focus on countries where the language is spoken.
-COURSE OUTLINE Topics to be studied are: home and abroad, education and employment, personal life and relationships, the world around us, and social activities, fitness and health.
+OVERVIEW You will take the Edexcel GCSE examination in at least one language.
+This will be the first year of the new GCSE course.
+All exams are taken at the end of Upper Fifth as there is no coursework or controlled assessment.
+All skills are examined in four different papers including Listening, Reading, Writing, Translation and Speaking which also includes Reading Aloud as well as general conversation.
+There are two tiers of study available, Foundation and Higher.
+The aim of this is that the new GCSE is more accessible to all learners.
+As you will see from the list below, there are a range of topics taught with a focus on various countries where the language is spoken.
+COURSE OUTLINE Themes to be studied are: My Personal World, Lifestyle and Wellbeing, My Neighbourhood, Media and technology, Studying and My Future, Travel and Tourism, with a wide variety of engaging and relatable sub-topics within each theme.
+Some examples of what will be covered include: Relationships, equality, the natural world, environmental issues, social media, gaming and future opportunities.
 Throughout this course, you will develop your language and communication skills as well as broaden your cultural knowledge of the communities where those languages are spoken.
-We offer an exchange or study trip to French, German and Spanish speaking countries during the IGCSE course, which will provide invaluable speaking practice and first-hand experience of the language and culture.
+We offer an exchange or a study trip to France, Germany and Spain during the GCSE course, which provides invaluable speaking practice and first-hand experience of the language and culture.
 The aim of the study trip is to enrich our exam courses although they are not an essential part of them.
-METHOD OF EXAMINATION The speaking exam is a 10-minute oral examination with your teacher and contributes 25% to the final mark.
-There is a discussion (up to three minutes) on a picture chosen by the candidate, related to one of the topic areas, and a general conversation (up to seven minutes) covering any two of the remaining topic areas, chosen at random by the exam board.
-The listening comprehension is a 30-minute examination and contributes 25% to the final mark.
-Reading comprehension, written composition and grammar are assessed in a one hour 45 minute examination and contributes 50% to the final mark.
-In the written examinations, your knowledge of some elements of each topic are tested, and you will answer all questions in the target language.
-In the listening and reading comprehension tests, one question is multiple-choice, several others involving writing short words in gaps in sentences, and the most challenging questions requiring an answer to be written in a few words of your own.
-You will write two compositions, one of 60 words on a set topic, and one of 130 words, from a choice of three.
-There is also a grammar test at the end of the writing section, where you will fill in gaps in sentences, to produce a grammatically accurate written passage of about 100 words.
-EXAM BOARD AND ENTRY Edexcel IGCSE French/German/Spanish 4FR1/4GN1/4SP1 NEXT STEPS If you wish to study French, German or Spanish at A Level then you will need to have studied that subject at GCSE.
+METHOD OF EXAMINATION The speaking exam is a 7-12 minute examination (depending on the tier).
+It will be conducted by your teacher.
+It is a very important part of the GCSE, contributing 25% to the final mark.
+There is a text to read aloud, a role-play in a transactional setting, a picture description, questions and finally a follow-up conversation.
+The listening comprehension is a 45 / 60-minute examination, which contributes 25% to the final mark.
+It also includes dictation.
+Reading comprehension and translation into English are assessed in a 45 /60-minute paper.
+This also contributes 25% of the final mark.
+The writing paper is a 1 hour 15 minute / 1 hour 20 minute test which consists of a picture task (Foundation tier only), two writing responses and finally a translation into the target language.
+This is also worth 25% of the final GCSE.
+EXAM BOARD AND ENTRY Edexcel IGCSE French/German/Spanish 4FR I/4GN I/4SPI NEXT STEPS If you wish to study French, German or Spanish at A Level then you will need to have studied that subject at GCSE.
 Knowledge of a foreign language, together with an understanding of a different culture, can also be very useful in a wide variety of careers and areas of further study.
 CONTACT Ms Leda Trotman, Head of Modern Foreign Languages It@exeterschool.org.uk